aimee-mcneil-melville/ToDo-Full-Stack/README.md

 By now you should be getting used to setting up Node programs.
 Here's a reminder in case you need it:

-1. Clone this repo and create a new branch for you and your pair.
+1. Clone this repo and create a new branch for you or your pair.
-2. Make sure you're logged in as the correct user, and that your `user.name` and `user.email` are you and not someone else!
 2. Create an npm `package.json` file using `npm init`.
-3. Install Nodemon, tape, and tap-diff.
+3. Install `nodemon`, and `jest`.
   - Should these be `--save` or `--save-dev`?
 4. Write a couple of scripts in your `package.json`:
   - one that starts the program
   - one that runs all the tests
 5. Create a `tests` directory.
-6. Write a simple initial test that proves the tests run ok (hint: `t.pass()`).
+6. Write a simple initial test that proves the tests run ok.

 You'll see we've included a data directory with some text files in it.
-You're going to be needing those in a bit.
+You'll need those in a bit.

 ## MVP

 > An MVP is a _Minimum Viable Product_.
 It's the least amount of work you can do and still have a working project!

 Here are some user stories to guide your work.
-We'll be talking a lot more about user stories during the bootcamp!
-In the meantime, try to make these ones come true (think of them as requests from a fictitious client).
+We'll talk more about user stories during the bootcamp.
+In the meantime, try to implement these.
+Think of them as requests from a fictitious client.

 1. _As a user, I'd like to see a welcome message (so that I feel, y'know, welcome)._
-  - Start small... you'll be using `console.log` statements a lot in this project, since the terminal _is_ the console!
+  - Start small.
+You'll use `console.log` statements a lot in this project, since the terminal _is_ the console!

 2. _As a user, I'd like to view a list of ASCII artworks that can be displayed so that I can make my choice._
   - Here's where you show a list of filenames from the `data` directory.
 You can choose to keep these in your code for now.
-  - Hint: start counting from 0, it will make indexing an array that much easier!
+  - Hint: start counting from 0, it will make indexing an array that much easier.

 3. _As a user, when I enter the number next to an artwork in the list, the artwork will be displayed (so that I can see it!)_
-  - There's a section on [terminal helpers](#terminal-helpers) below... try using the `readline` function, it's a good way to practice callbacks!
+  - There's a section on [terminal helpers](#terminal-helpers) below.
+Try using the `readline` function, it's a good way to practice callbacks.
-  - Again, start small: try just getting the number from the user and displaying it to the terminal
+  - Again, start small.
+Try to get the number from the user and display it in the terminal.
-  - When you've got that down, use the number to get the filename.
+  - Once you have that, use the number to get the filename.
 Maybe the filenames are in an array, and the numbers are the array indices?
-  - When you've got the right filename, use `fs.readFile` to load the file
+  - When you have the right filename, use `fs.readFile` to load the file.
-  - Finally, inside the callback for `fs.readFile`, use `console.log` to output the file's contents to the terminal
+  - Finally, inside the callback for `fs.readFile`, use `console.log` to output the file's contents to the terminal.

 ## Stretch goals